dosbox-staging/dosbox-staging/website/docs/getting-started/passport-to-adventure.md

     - **OPL** is just the name of the Yamaha OPL sound synthesiser chip present on most Sound Blaster cards.

+    - **FM** refers to the type of sound synthesis the OPL chip is doing, which is Frequency Modulation synthesis (or FM synthesis, in short).

     - **AdLib** was an early sound card predating Sound Blasters that featured the same OPL chip.
-Perfect AdLib compatibility was one of the Sound Blasters' main selling points, therefore in games that support both AdLib and Sound Blaster for synthesised sound, both options will usually yield the exact same results.
+Perfect AdLib compatibility was one of the Sound Blasters' main selling points, therefore in games that support both AdLib and Sound Blaster for synthesised sound, both options will usually yield the exact same result.

-        The AdLib card, however, had no support for digital audio, so it's preferable to pick the Sound Blaster option if the game offers both--- you might also get digital speech and sound effects that way.
+        The AdLib card, however, had no support for digital audio, so it's preferable to pick the Sound Blaster option if the game offers both--- you might also get digital speech and sound effects by doing so.

     - **Sound Blaster MIDI** is a weird thing.
 Most later games after 1992 supported much higher quality MIDI sound modules that used sampled